 the pacemaker is working the way it should.

 Based on your medical condition, your

 What happens during pacemaker insertion?

-stay.
-Procedures may vary depending on your condition and your healthcare providers
+may vary depending on your health and how your healthcare provider does the

 Generally, a pacemaker insertion follows this process: